Meet Our Alumni

 “NLC has helped me develop the skills that I need to be a leader in my professional career and in my community.
 The unique training has empowered me to take my talents to the next level.”

-Chief Strategist Officer for the Stacey Chavis Company, Named to Atlanta’s 100 Top Black Women of Power.
+-Stacey Chavis (NLC Atlanta '10), named to Atlanta’s 100 Top Black Women of Power.

 “Participating in New Leaders Council has been a wonderful opportunity for me as a young professional in many ways.
 NLC’s leadership training provided me with a broad background of insiders’ knowledge of progressive politics, campaigning and entrepreneurship.